ModernRonin/FluentArgumentParser/README.md

 * possible to work with just the POCOs and not further configuration - for small in-house tools one often doesn't want to spend a lot of time with setting up these options
 * good defaults, but at the same time configurable and extensible

-## Quick Starts
+## Quick Start - zero configuration
-The usual preamble: install `ModernRonin.FluentArgumentParser` from nuget.

-### Zero Configuration, just arguments
-You want to model a single action and don't care too much about the names of the options or help-text, you just want to get over this argument parsing as quickly as possible.
+*Scenario:* You want to model a single action and don't care too much about the names of the options or help-text, you just want to get over this argument parsing as quickly as possible.

 ```csharp